11 Top-Rated Day Trips from San Diego

 2. Whale-Watching Tours

 The whales come to lagoons off the Baja California coast in Mexico, just south of San Diego, where mild, gentle waters and a protected environment offer the ideal breeding grounds.
-The blue whale migration season is usually from May or June through September or October.
-The grey whale migration season is roughly from December until April and peaks in mid-January.
+The blue whale migration season usually begins in May or June and continues through September or October.
+The grey whale migration season starts in December, continues through April, and peaks in mid-January.

 Grey whales, known for their long migration patterns, can be spotted from various vantage points in San Diego, but only a sightseeing boat cruise allows tourists to see the blue whales, which swim farther out in the ocean.

 It's truly awe-inspiring to observe these blue whales, the largest animals in the world, in their natural habitat.
 The excitement begins when the blue whales' distinctive 30-foot spout of water appears in the air, and continues when an enormous fin flips up, or part of the whale's 100-foot-long body glides above the water.

 3. Mission San Juan Capistrano

-One of the most interesting missions in California, San Juan Capistrano lies in a lovely setting 66 miles north of San Diego.
-The historic landmark is surrounded by a sun-drenched Mediterranean landscape of rolling hills and palm trees.
+Featured on the California Missions Trail, San Juan Capistrano is nestled in a lovely setting 66 miles north of San Diego.
+This historic landmark is surrounded by a sun-drenched Mediterranean landscape of rolling hills and palm trees.

 While visiting the gardens, listen for the pleasant sound of chirping songbirds.
 Every spring, the cliff swallows return from Argentina, and the mission celebrates this event on March 19th, Saint Joseph's Day, with a fiesta in traditional Mexican style.